-SPL is collaborating with SU’s College of Engineering and Computer Science and Institute for Veterans and Military Families (IVMF) on a series of multi-method veterans research projects that are providing novel, critical data on attitudes toward the post-secondary education of former military personnel—particularly in STEM fields—in order to leverage veterans’ skill sets and to help them remain productive citizens.
+SPL is collaborating with SU’s College of Engineering and Computer Science and Institute for Veterans and Military Families (IVMF) on a series of multi-method veterans research projects that are providing critical data on attitudes toward the post-secondary education of former military personnel.

 Veterans Affairs Research Products

-By Rosalinda Maury, IVMF; Corri Zoli, ISPL; and Danny Fay, FSU
+By Rosalinda Maury, IVMF; Corri Zoli, SPL; and Danny Fay, FSU

-By Rosalinda Maury, IVMF, & Corri Zoli, ISPL
+By Rosalinda Maury, IVMF, & Corri Zoli, SPL

-By COL Mike McFadden, ISPL/Army War College Report
+By COL Mike McFadden, SPL/Army War College Report

 Many scholars in the field of civilian and military relations focus on a gap between senior civilian and military leadership.
-In this paper, I will focus on that gap as it pertains to the American population and the disconnect that exists with the people who serve in our Armed Forces.
+In this paper, McFadden focuses on that gap as it pertains to the American population and the disconnect that exists with the people who serve in our Armed Forces.

 By Corri Zoli, Rosalinda Maury, & Daniel Fay